phdinds-aim/time_series_handbook/_sources/data/README.md

 Air Quality | Hourly averaged measurements obtained from an Air Quality Chemical Multisensor Device which was located on the field of polluted area at an Italian city. | 3
 Global Health | Key health statistics from a variety of sources to provide a look at global health and population trends.
 It includes information on nutrition, reproductive health, education, immunization, and diseases from over 200 countries. | 3
-US Treasury Rates | Weekly data of US Treasury rates from January 1982 to December 2016| 3 cwt (UCI HAR dataset) | Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.| 7 cage_drowning|Number of Nicolas Cage Films and drowing incidents in the US|6
+US Treasury Rates | Weekly data of US Treasury rates from January 1982 to December 2016| 3 5 species data set|Model example of five-species resource–consumer–predator interaction.
+Resource, Consumer 1, Consumer 2, Predator 1, and Predator 2 are represented by R, C1, C2, P1, and P2, respectively| 5
+ESM 2 Data Noise|Artificial time series of red noise and logistic map for the demonstration of simplex projection and S-map.|5 cage_drowning|Number of Nicolas Cage Films and drowing incidents in the US|6
 |Angat_dataset|Angat dam levels, rainfall, and irrigation water flow|4, 6
 Ipo_dataset|Ipo dam levels, rainfall, and irrigation water flow|4, 6
 co2_temp - combined|Global CO2, temperature change, and Arctic sea ice area data from NASA|6
-cc| Stream flow of a river and the precipitation in the surrounding area | 7 fft | Jena climate dataset| 7
+cc| Stream flow of a river and the precipitation in the surrounding area | 7 fft | Jena climate dataset| 7 cwt (UCI HAR dataset) | Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.| 7